Short Bio

 Ioannis Dasoulas

-A trigram neural network is trained on character pairs from greek city names to produce new city names.
+generation.
+A trigram neural network is trained on character pairs from greek city names

-The project is an exercise task inspired by makemore's challenges.
+to produce novel city names.
+The project is an exercise task inspired by makemore's

 Robot Navigation Project